-Here are some common materials that can make a great fertilizer.
+Here are some common materials that can make great fertilizer.
 Some of these materials provide a very balanced mix of nutrients, while others will give you a few specific nutrients where you can target a deficiency in your soil.

 Material from Compost

-One of the best thing you can do for your garden is to build a compost heap and use it to supply your garden with a great fertilizer.
+One of the best things you can do for your garden is to build a compost heap and use it to supply your garden with a great homemade fertilizer.
 Composted material will supply your garden with a very good mix of the nutrients it needs.
 For best results, make sure you put both green materials (things like kitchen scraps, which are high in nitrogen) and brown material (things like dried leaves and shredded cardboard, that are high in carbon).